 - Put a drop of saline onto the microscope slide.

-- Now take a sterilized inoculating loop and remove little inoculum from the culture plate by touching the margin.
+- Now take a sterilized inoculating loop and remove little inoculum from the culture plate by only touching the margin.

-- Then after 10 minutes, observe the glass slide under the light microscope upto the power of 100X.
+- Then, observe the glass slide after 10 minutes, under the light microscope upto the power of 100X.

 - Finally, note down the results by examining the presence, number and arrangement of the flagella.

-As flagella are too thin hair-like structure, so it’s not possible to visualize under the microscope.
-Therefore, this technique makes the use of Leifson dye by mixing a mordant (tannic acid) and (stain) basic fuschin formed in an alcohol base.
+As flagella are too thin hair-like structures, so it’s not possible to visualize them under the microscope.
+It uses Leifson dye as a special reagent to colour the thin flagella.

-To prepare leifson stain, we require the following contents in the given amount:
+Preparation of Leifson’s Stain: To prepare leifson stain, we require the following contents in the given amount:

 - Ammonium or potassium alum, saturated water solution: 20 ml

-Tannic acid in 20% water solution: 10 ml
+- The tannic acid in 20% water solution: 10 ml

-Distilled water: 10 ml
+- Distilled water: 10 ml

-95% of ethyl alcohol: 15 ml
+- 95% of ethyl alcohol: 15 ml

-Saturated ethyl alcohol solution of basic fuschin: 3 ml
+- A saturated ethyl alcohol solution of basic fuschin: 3 ml

 - Now incubate the slant for 20 minutes after adding water into it.